cguenther0929/stand_chatter/README.md

 * V1.0.0 -- Initial release.
 Received messages are now subjected to a crude check in which message length is verified.
 Code greatly cleaned up and well commented.

 * V1.1.0 -- Fixed bug in which a message having a length of 16 characters would register as a message with a length of 21.
 Added a few messages to the lineup.
 Performed a bit of testing now that there are two modules.

+* V1.2.0 -- Simply added/modified messages just prior to opening day.